 The proposed development is located in the Malibu/Santa Monica Mountains area, an area that is generally considered to be subject to an unusually high amount of natural hazards.
 Geologic hazards common to the Santa Monica Mountains area include landslides, erosion, and flooding.
 In addition, fire is an inherent threat to the indigenous chaparral community of the coastal mountains.
 Wildfires often denude hillsides in the Santa Monica Mountains of all existing vegetation, thereby contributing to an increased potential for erosion and landslides on property.
-Furthermore, in their report entitled "Report of Soil Engineering Investigation," dated August 25, 1989, SWN Soiltech Consultants state:
+The applicant has submitted a number of geotechnical engineering reports prepared by Coastline Geotechnical Consultants, and Engineering Geologic and Seismic Investigations Reports prepared by Mountain Geology which evaluate the geologic conditions of subject site in relation to the proposed development.
+The consultants have identified a number of geologic conditions at or near the site including landslides, faults and/or shear planes and expansive soils, and have made specific recommendations for ensuring stability of the site and proposed development.